Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Results and Discussion

 In the simplest case, the characteristic phase-wrapping frequency \(f_{\mathrm{wrap}}\) is related to the intrinsic delay via \(f_{\mathrm{wrap}} = 1/(2\,\tau_{\mathrm{int}})\).
 Adopting a black hole mass of \(10\,M_\odot\), and using the observed phase-wrapping frequencies in epoch~1, we estimate that the iron line reverberation originates from \(R_{\mathrm{Fe}} \approx 51\,r_g\) and the Compton hump from \(R_{\mathrm{CH}} \approx 145\,r_g\) (where \( r_g = GM/c^2 \)).
 These distances should be interpreted as weighted means over all possible light-travel paths of the Comptonised photons to the disc, and can be significantly larger than the minimum light-travel distance set by the X-ray source height and the inner disc radius \citep{wilkins2013, mahmoud2019reverberation,demarco2021}.

 These estimates are broadly consistent with the scenario in which the ionization state of the accretion disc depends on radius: closer to the black hole, the disc is more heavily irradiated and therefore more highly ionized, enhancing the iron line strength, whereas the strength of the Compton hump is largely independent of ionization state \cite{garcia2013}.
 This implies that the iron line emission originates from a more compact region than the Compton hump, naturally producing a higher characteristic phase-wrapping frequency.
-More discussion on the difference in detection frequency of the soft lag between the 27--70~keV and the 4--10~keV emission is provided in the Supplementary Text.
+Additional discussion of the frequency-dependent behavior of the soft lag between the 27--70 keV and 4--10 keV bands is available in the Methods section.

 In the second epoch, just two days after the first epoch, the high-frequency soft lags of both the 27-70 keV and the 4-10 keV emission are highly suppressed (see the right panel of Fig.~\ref{lag_f}), while the low-frequency hard lags show a substantial increase.
 This combination suggests that there must have been a dramatic evolution of the accretion flow on a daily timescale.
 To investigate the origin of this lag evolution, we further examine the energy-dependent lags below.